snayakar/companywebsite/website/README.md

 * ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution

 ## How to build

+!!!
+IMPORTANT !!!

+First you need to install the hotfixes required to odecee project, the following command with Maven 3:

+    mvn clean install -PautoInstallHotfixes

+Or to deploy it to a publish instance, run

+   mvn clean install -PautoInstallHotfixesPublish

 To build all the modules run in the project root directory the following command with Maven 3: